BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 # Neural-Network-with-Financial-Time-Series-Data
 ![Alt text](https://github.com/BenjiKCF/Neural-Network-with-Financial-Time-Series-Data/blob/master/Photos/Logo.png)

-An evnet driven model that uses financial time series data, technical indicators and New York Times headlines to form a LSTM neural network with CuDNN.
+An evnet driven model that implements the latest techniques to predict log return of any financial asset.

+It first uses a parsimonious rule-based Model for Sentiment Analysis for the New York Times.
+Then it combines serveral technical indicators (ie. Stochastics, Moving Average Convergence/Divergence oscillator) as training data to train a LSTM neural network by stochastic gradient descent with warm restart and cosine annealing with Nvidia CuDNN.

 # Latest Result: